Château Canon-la-Gaffelière: History

 Although an old property with viticultural history dating back to the 17th century when the Comte de Malets-Roqueforts bought extensive real-estate, including the site of a leper colony, and rented out large parts to sharecroppers.
 This vineyard came to prominence when Boitard de la Poterie family bought and cultivated what became known as Canon-Boitard, while the remaining land retained by the Malets-Roqueforts would become Château La Gaffelière.
 Both the estates apply the word gaffet, which translates to leper.

 In 1971 the estate was bought by count Joseph-Hubert von Neipperg, and in 1985 passed control to his son count Stephan von Neipperg, the current proprietor.
-Accredited with much of the success of the estate, his other properties include Clos de l'Oratoire and the "super-cuvée" La Mondotte.
+Accredited with much of the success of the estate, his other properties include Clos de l'Oratoire and the "super-cuvée" La Mondotte, as well as Château d'Aiguilhe.

 Having once been an exponent of modern techniques in winemaking, including microoxygenation, von Neipperg has become critical of his own earlier vintages.
 Since the early 2000s he has reverted Canon-la-Gaffelière to a style of moderation aiming at a truer expression of wine, and is quoted saying "I don't make plum pudding".

-The estate's consultant is the self-taught oenologist Stéphane Derenoncourt.
+The estate's consultant was self-taught oenologist Stéphane Derenoncourt.